pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       defined WBEM server in the connection file [required]
       -d, --default-namespace NAMESPACE
-                                      Default namespace to use in the target WBEMServer if no namespace is defined in the subcommand (Default: root/cimv2).
+                                      Default namespace to use in the target WBEM server if no namespace is defined in the subcommand (Default: root/cimv2).
-      -u, --user TEXT                 User name for the WBEM Server connection.
+      -u, --user TEXT                 User name for the WBEM server connection.
-      -p, --password TEXT             Password for the WBEM Server.
+      -p, --password TEXT             Password for the WBEM server.
 Will be requested as part  of initialization if user name exists and it is not  provided by this option.
-      -t, --timeout INTEGER RANGE     Operation timeout for the WBEM Server in seconds.
+      -t, --timeout INTEGER RANGE     Operation timeout for the WBEM server in seconds.
 Default: 30
       -N, --noverify                  If set, client does not verify server certificate.